84.51° Data science and retail analytics in action

 Retail analytics power a better shopper experience

 Our first-party retail data comes from over 60 million U.S. households and is sourced through the Kroger Plus loyalty card program.
-Every time a customer swipes their loyalty card at Kroger it does two things: It gets them a discount on the items they buy, and it lets us know what they like or dislike from Kroger.
+Every time a customer swipes their loyalty card at Kroger it does two things: It provides a discount on the items they buy, and it lets us know what they like or dislike from Kroger.

-Sales data also helps retailers how to optimally run the business, such as how to tailor a store to meet the needs of a community or which products will be relevant to the community.
-In addition to helping identify and understand each community’s unique character and preferences, it’s also a valuable tool for optimizing the entire retail ecosystem – from streamlining the supply chain and improving inventory management to setting optimal prices.
+Sales data also helps inform retailers on how to optimally run the business, such as how to tailor a store to meet the needs of a community or which products will be most relevant to the community.
+In addition to helping identify and understand each community’s unique character and preferences, it’s a valuable tool for optimizing the entire retail ecosystem – from streamlining the supply chain and improving inventory management to setting optimal prices.

 Data science at work in retail analytics